 After a lengthy break to pursue solo projects, the band regrouped in 2007 to record "The Good China" engineered and co-produced by the wonderful Jimi Maroudas at Sing Sing Studios in Cremourne.
 Long time fan, and former Socceroo Steve Horvat had met Smiley through mutual friends at an A-League after game mixer.
 Having exchanged numbers and stayed in touch, Steve called Smiley one day to announce he had started a record label called Dustdevil Music and asked if the Icecream Hands would be interested in releasing another album.
 "Come Along" was released as the single, however there were many crowd favourites such as "In The Back Seat of a Stolen Car", "Weak at the Knees" and "My Mother was a Dancer" to name just a few.
 Soon after, they recorded a live acoustic album called "Live At Manchester Lane" with guest and long time contributor David Milne on piano.
 Although they never officially disbanded, nor had a farewell show, after touring and promoting The Good China the band agreed to take another break.
 Charles continued his solo records and many many other projects (Charles Jenkins & The Zhivagos, Charles Jenkins & The Amateur Historians), as did Doug (Five Mile Sniper, ROOT, DC3, Amateur Historians), Smiley (Exit Plan, Buff Uncle, ROOT), and Marcus (Buff Uncle).

-Since then the Hand's have regrouped several times over the last 10 years.
-Most recently in 2019 they have again reformed for an Australia tour and vinyl release to celebrate the 20 year anniversary of their much loved album "Sweeter Than The Radio".
+While they regrouped from time to time over the next decade, the band came together in 2019 for an Australia tour and vinyl release to celebrate the 20 year anniversary of their much-loved album "Sweeter Than The Radio".